 This includes an approach that translates imagined architectural concepts (improvisational drawings and paintings) into sculpture.

-For Twenty years I’ve been balancing my studio time between painting and sculpture.
+I’ve mostly balanced my studio time between painting and sculpture.
 It’s not a rigid divide.
-In fact my practice has been ‘about’ dissolving boundaries between them.
+In fact it’s more about dissolving boundaries between them.

-My paintings double as concept tryouts for sculptures.
-They help me find my forms, but I’m as conscious of them as fields of color and light as I am of their use of planes in defining structure.
-I’m intent on transposing my imagery concepts from paintings that stand on their own, into the realm of sculpture.
+My drawings are imagery concepts that transpose into paintings or sculptures.
+My paintings also double as concept tryouts for sculptures.
+They help me find my forms, but I’m as conscious of them as fields of color and light.

 Much of my work relates to architecture and design.
 I first fell in love with Architecture when I realized I was looking at an idea that was first conceived on a two dimensional plane.
-As in architectural practice, my drawings and scale model prototypes also serve as representations of larger works.
+As in architectural practice, these drawings and in-scale prototypes also serve as representations of larger works.

 At the time when Vasari spoke of the term “disegno” as the father of the three arts, it was possible for a painter, sculptor or architect to extend their practice to any other of the three fields.
 As drawing is essential to my envisioning process, this resonates for me today.